 DRIVE BACK FROM SEWARD TO ANCHORAGE

-You can also visit Portage Lake and the Chugach State Park – located in Southcentral Alaska mostly within the Municipality of Anchorage.
+If you still have some time you can also visit Portage Lake and the Chugach State Park – located in Southcentral Alaska mostly within the Municipality of Anchorage.
 The park contains approximately 495,000 acres of land and is one of the four largest state parks in the United States.
 Here you can find many hiking trails to explore.

 MORE ALASKA ITINERARY IDEAS

-5 DAYS IN ALASKA ITINERARY
+5 DAYS IN ALASKA ITINERARY (Option 1)

 Day 1: Arrive in Anchorage and explore around